heinc1010/BAMixChecker/README.md

 Input
 -----------
 #### BAM files
-To call variants by running GATK HaplotypeCaller, each bam file should be indexed.
+To call variants by running GATK HaplotypeCaller, each BAM file should be indexed.
 ```
 samtools index /path/Tumor_01.bam
 ```
 BAMixChecker calls variants in GVCF file formats.

-Typically, there will be one bam file with single sample ID, but if the input is a multiple-sample BAM file, it needs to contain the read group informaiton, which can be added with the Picard AddOrReplaceReadGroups tool.
+Typically, there will be one BAM file with single sample ID, but if the input is a multiple-sample BAM file, it needs to contain the read group informaiton, which can be added with the Picard AddOrReplaceReadGroups tool.
 (The tool instruction is described at https://software.broadinstitute.org/gatk/documentation/tooldocs/4.0.0.0/picard_sam_AddOrReplaceReadGroups.php)